 If you want to combine relaxation with learning, try one of our retreats for quality instruction in an inspiring location.

-About our Core workshops
+About our core courses

-A Level I workshop is a great place to start whether you’re just getting going or you’ve been writing for a while and would like more formal instruction.
+A Level I course is a great place to start whether you’re just getting going or you’ve been writing for a while and would like more formal instruction.
 The focus is on giving you mastery over techniques fundamental to both fiction and poetry, supporting you in establishing a writing routine, and encouraging you to try new things and stretch your imagination.
 You can choose whether you want to work on fiction or poetry or try a little of both.

 During the 8 weeks you'll learn: